Predicting and Enhancing the Fairness of DNNs with the Curvature of Perceptual Manifolds: How Learning Shapes the Geometric Characteristics of Perceptual Manifolds

 \subsection{Curvature Imbalance and Model Bias}

-Since learning separates perceptual manifolds from each other and also makes perceptual manifolds flatter, it is reasonable to speculate that the separation degree and curvature of perceptual manifolds correlate with class-wise classification difficulty.
-Experiments are conducted with VGG-16 and ResNet-18 trained on F-MNIST and CIFAR-10.
+Although existing models separate class perceptual manifolds from each other during the learning process and also flatten the perceptual manifolds, do existing models have enough power to adequately mitigate the model bias caused by these two factors?
+We trained VGG-16 and ResNet-18 on Fashion MNIST and CIFAR-10 and plotted the correlation between the separation and curvature of class perceptual manifolds and class accuracy as a function of epoch.

-Each class corresponds to a perceptual manifold.
-As shown in Fig \ref{fig6}, we observe that the negative correlation between the separation degree of the perceptual manifolds and the accuracy of the corresponding class decreases with training, while the correlation between the curvature and the accuracy increases.
-This implies that existing methods can only mitigate the effect of the separation degree between perceptual manifolds on the model bias, while ignoring the effect of perceptual manifold complexity on the model bias.
+The experimental results, as shown in Fig.\ref{fig6}, reveal a decrease in the correlation between the separability of perceptual manifolds and the accuracy of corresponding classes as training progresses, while the negative correlation between curvature and accuracy increases.
+This suggests that existing methods can only alleviate the impact of the separability between perceptual manifolds on model bias while overlooking the influence of the complexity of perceptual manifolds on model bias.
+Additionally, we further trained ResNet-18, SeNet-34, and ShuffleNetV2 on CIFAR-100 and SVHN to thoroughly observe the trends of curvature and class accuracy of class-aware manifolds as a function of epochs (see Fig.\ref{fig104}).
+The experimental results demonstrate that existing models lack constraints on curvature during the training process, resulting in a highly negative correlation between curvature and class accuracy after model convergence.